Burnt (film): Development

 In 2013, John Wells was set to direct a cooking comedy film, then titled Chef, with Bradley Cooper signed to star as a former Paris chef, Adam Jones.
 Sienna Miller signed as lead actress.

 Omar Sy, Jamie Dornan, Emma Thompson, Daniel Brühl, Alicia Vikander and Lily James were also set to star in the film.
 Dornan's appearance was later removed due to cuts and adjustments in the storyline and Lily James's role revealed to be a cameo.
 Dornan's scenes were added to the home release.

 In July 2014, it was reported that the film's title had been changed from Chef to Adam Jones, to avoid confusion with Jon Favreau's film Chef.
 Uma Thurman joined the cast around this time.
 According to Deadline Hollywood, as of July 28, 2014, Weinstein was calling the film Untitled John Wells project, until they could decide on a better title.
-On August 7, 2014, Matthew Rhys was added to the cast, playing chef Jones' rival, Reece.
+On August 7, 2014, Matthew Rhys was added to the cast, playing chef Jones's rival, Reece.
 In July 2015, it was announced that the film had been retitled Burnt.

 The film was executive produced by celebrity chef Gordon Ramsay.